pantheon-systems/documentation/source/content/guides/custom-upstream/09-troubleshooting.md

 ## Unsupported PHP Versions in a Custom Upstream

-As PHP versions are moved to "end-of-sale", existing sites will continue to run, but new sites will error during the creation step if the `php_version` value in `pantheon.upstream.yml` is no longer supported.
+As PHP versions are moved to "End of Sale", existing sites will continue to run, but new sites will error during the creation step if the `php_version` value in `pantheon.upstream.yml` is no longer supported.
 In order to create new sites from your Custom Upstream,  update your upstream's PHP version to a supported version of PHP.
 For details on what PHP versions Pantheon currently supports and reccomended, see [the PHP documentation](/guides/php#supported-php-versions).

 ## More Resources